Stone Duality for Relations: Dual Relations in Posets

-\paragraph{Hoare Logic.} First, we have an example from program verficiation and the relational theory of computation.
+\paragraph{Hoare Logic.} First, an example from program verificiation and the relational theory of computation.

-\begin{example} If $R\subseteq X\times X$ is the relation representing a non-determinstic computation, then $(A,B)\in\overline\Two(R)$ iff inputs satisfy $A$ then outputs satsify $B$.
+\begin{example} If $R\subseteq X\times X$ is the relation representing a non-deterministic computation, then $(A,B)\in\overline\Two(R)$ iff inputs satisfy $A$ then outputs satisify $B$.
 In other words, $(A,B)\in\overline\Two(R)$ iff $(A,B)$ are a pair of pre- and post-conditions of the computation $R$, or, in a notation common in program verification and Hoare logic.
 Note that this is indeed a weakening relation as we have as one of the rules of Hoare logic

 Moreover, the meet preserving function $\overline\Two_{X,Y}$ maps a relation to its theory of precondition and postcondition pairs while its left-adjoint